estevesnp/pkget/README.md

 # pkget

-`pkget` is a simple CLI tool to help you find and install Go packages.
+`pkget` is a simple CLI tool to help you find, install and manage Go packages.

 ## Motivation